sheazywi/Sheazywi/README.md

 - 🔭 I’m currently working on StarEngine a game engine.
 - 🌱 I’m currently learning about C++ and C#
 - 🤔 I’m looking for help with graphics api.
-- 📫 How to reach me: sheazywi@starbounded.studio
+- 📫 How to reach me: sheazywi@starbounded.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I started programming when I was 11